-In 1971 after oil was discovered on the North Slope, the Utility Corridor was established to protect the route of the Trans-Alaska Pipeline.
+In 1971, after oil was discovered on the North Slope, the Utility Corridor was established to protect the route of the Trans-Alaska Pipeline.
 The Corridor's boundaries vary from less than a mile to nearly 12 miles from the pipeline.
-While the corridor's primary function is the transportation of energy resources, the Bureau of Land Management encourages recreational activities such as hiking, fishing, gold panning, and canoeing on these lands.
+While the primary function of the corridor is the transportation of energy resources, the BLM encourages recreational activities such as hiking, fishing, gold panning, and canoeing on these lands.